-- Check balloon integrity by inflating it to the recommended volume.
+- 1. Flush catheter lumens with a sterile solution to ensure patency and to remove air. - Check balloon integrity by inflating it to the recommended volume.
 Check for major asymmetry and for leaks by submerging in sterile saline or water.
 Deflate balloon before insertion. - Connect the catheter's injectate and pressure monitoring lumens to the flush system and pressure transducers.
-Ensure that the lines and transducers are free of air. - 4.
-Test the thermistor's electrical continuity before insertion (refer to computer operations manual for detailed information).
+Ensure that the lines and transducers are free of air. - Test the thermistor's electrical continuity before insertion (refer to computer operations manual for detailed information).